-In this post we will talk about what is sandbox and when to use to which sandbox.
-The benefit of a Sandbox is you can do anything you like in there without any risk of harm to the configuration or data contained in your Production environment.
+In this post, we will talk about what is a sandbox in Salesforce and the different types of sandbox available in Salesforce.
+We will also learn when to use which Salesforce sandbox.
+The benefit of a Sandbox is you can do anything you like there without any risk of harm to the configuration or data contained in your Production environment.

 - Copy of your Salesforce Org/Production as a separate environment

 Types of Sandbox in Salesforce

 There are 4 types of Salesforce sandbox environments.

 - Developer Pro Sandbox